Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 So if Marcel (and Proust mentioned the smell of asparagus in his own chamber pot as perfume) gets excited about asparagus, why not start with a flash of a close up of a painting (which turns out to be a Manet) of an asparagus instead of yellow representing the Vermeer?

 Karpele gives a nice example of how Proust could twist his own encounters with art to the ends he needed for his novel.
 His friend Ephrussi once admired Manet’s small painting A Bunch of Asparagus (1880).
 In his eagerness to purchase the work, Ephrussi sent the artist 200 francs more than the asking price of 800.
-Manet responded by dashing off and despatching to him a picture of a single stalk of asparagus to even things up.
+Manet responded by dashing off and dispatching to him a picture of a single stalk of asparagus to even things up.

 Paintings in Proust reproduces both images with a passage from Le Côté de Guermantes (The Guermantes Way).
 This third volume of the novel was Proust’s attack on the shallowness of French upper-class society, embodied by the aristocratic Guermantes family.
 Here, the Duc de Guermantes is incensed at the suggestion that he should buy a painting of a bunch of asparagus.
 The price, he declares, is extortionate.
 “Three hundred francs for a bundle of asparagus!
 A louis, that’s as much as they are worth, even early in the season.”
 With the same paintings as touchstones, Ephrussi’s gesture of generosity has been transformed into a parable about the tight-fisted philistinism of the aristocracy.